wh0/wh0.github.io/_posts/2015-10-10-meteor-stuff.md

 [meteorsquash](https://github.com/wh0/meteorsquash) is a repackaging of the Meteor bootstrap package, which runs the included packages from a squashfs filesystem.
-The compressed image is reduces 580 MB to 74 MB.
+The compressed image reduces 580 MB to 74 MB.